Sort by:

 High-Altitude Quality: Our tea comes from Zhejiang Lishui’s Longjing heirloom variety.
 The climate and high altitude (900-1000 meters) offer conditions similar to West Lake, but with superior pricing and quality.

-Leaf Grade: Selected for its high grade—one bud, two leaves—this tea is from the freshest spring harvest of 2024, ideal for those who enjoy a clean, refreshing taste with signature chestnut and bean notes.
+Leaf Grade: Selected for its high grade—one bud, two leaves—this tea is always made from the freshest spring harvest of the current year, ensuring it is new every year.
+Ideal for those who enjoy a clean, refreshing taste with signature chestnut and bean notes.

 Precision Hand-Picking: Each batch is handpicked to ensure no stems and minimal tea dust, ensuring a purer brew with authentic flavor.